Jahia/dx-examples/README.md

 ###Example Workflow
 Use this module to understand how to implement a custom BPMN Workflow.
 A step-by-step tutorial available on Jahia's website show how to implement this workflow : https://www.jahia.com/community/extend/developers-techwiki/services/workflows/example

+###Custom Site Creation
+This module allows you to deploy a new site creation panel in the server administration panel.
+This custom site creation allows to define additionnal site properties as well as changing the template for the home page during site creation